Roughly 41 students graduated with a degree in Film, Video & Photographic Arts from 2 degree programs available in Arkansas.

 University of Central Arkansas is a wonderful option for students pursuing a Film, Video & Photographic Arts degree.
 In addition to its bachelor's programs, University of Central Arkansas offers graduate degrees in Film.
 Conway, Arkansas is the best setting for college students who enjoy the active urban lifestyle.

 You might want to commit to an ACT prep course before taking the exam since the average ACT score is 23.
-With 74.4% of the teachers working full time, students are certain to get lots of face time with professors.
-A virtual tour could be a good way to learn more about University of Central Arkansas.
+This school is thought to be a good option for those in the military.
+Take a deeper dive and find out just how University of Central Arkansas ranks in other categories.